Karlenkko/Homei/README.md

 When dealing with the orders on the restaurant page as the restaurant owner, due to the communication stability and fluency problem with the Wechat mini program database server, after you finish processing the last order in the page, there is a small chance that a display error will occur, please refresh or re-enter the page to return to normal.
 Thank you for your comprehension.

+## Known bug

+When dealing with the orders on the restaurant page as the restaurant owner, due to the communication stability and fluency problem with the WeChat mini program database server, after you finish processing the last order in the page, there is a small chance that a display error will occur, please refresh or re-enter the page to return to normal.
+Thank you for your comprehension.

 ## Author